 Dario graduated with a MSc in Science and Management of Nature at the University of Bologna (Italy).
 During his studies, he got interested in systematics, biogeography and conservation of plants, with special emphasis on woody species and their associated vegetation that includes both grasslands and forests.
 Dario volunteered several times for the Green Initiative NGO, assisting the monitoring of sites that host important populations of wild mammals.
 After his graduation in 2021, his work was formalized in order to develop a botanical section of the NGO aiming to deliver preliminary investigation on vascular plant communities at a local and regional scale and promote local-based conservation initiatives that preserve and sustainably manage plants and habitats.

 Davide is a young biotechnologist currently affiliated at the University of Pavia where he is attending a Master Program in Molecular Biology and Genetics.
 From an early age, he demonstrated a strong passion and dedication for the conservation of wild species and nature, to a broader extent.
 During adolescence, he also showed a great interest in Molecular Sciences and today his biggest dream is to extend and use his skills on the genetic field, to preserve biodiversity.
 Davide is excited to collaborate alongside other passionate and talented researchers and wildlife technicians of Wildlife Initiative, and to have the possibility to make his enthusiasm and professional skills available for what he truly loves: protecting wildlife in the most pristine and remote biodiversity hotspots on Earth!

-Ochro has a bachelor in Ecology at the School of Ecology in Ulaanbaatar.
-He has a certain experience in the field and he took part on a large number of research and conservation expeditions conducted in Mongolia.
+He is a member of the Board of Direction of Wildlife Initiative Mongolia.
+He has a bachelor in Ecology at the School of Ecology in Ulaanbaatar.
+He has a certain experience in the field and he is a facilitator of the expeditions conducted in Mongolia.